- Download our Moving to Brazil Guide (PDF)

 Mental health awareness in Brazil

-Owing to the unfamiliarity and loneliness that can sometimes come with moving to a new country, expats are at a higher risk for mental health disorders such as depression and anxiety.
-The World Population Review ranked Brazil as the country with the 5th highest prevalence of depression.
-Expats moving to Brazil should ensure they familiarise themselves with their local mental healthcare services.
+Owing to the unfamiliarity and loneliness that can sometimes come with moving to a new country, expats are at a higher risk for mental health disorders like depression and anxiety.
+Current data shows Brazil ranks 5th globally for depression prevalence.
+Expats moving to Brazil should ensure they're familiar with local mental healthcare services.

 The Brazilian government has made strides in improving access to mental health services.
-In the late 1990s, Brazil set out to reform its mental healthcare from a centralised psychiatric system to community-based services.
-The country has since then halved the number of psychiatric facility beds available and increased funding to community-based services that allow patients to engage in therapeutic workshops, family assistance and sports activities.
+In the late 1990s, Brazil set out to reform its mental healthcare from a centralised psychiatric system to community-based services that allow patients to engage in therapeutic workshops, family assistance programmes, and sports activities.

-There are also non-profit and federal organisations like the Center for Valuing Life (CVV) that offer resources for those in crisis and those needing general mental health resources.
+There are also non-profit and federal organisations like the Centre for Valuing Life (CVV) that offer resources for those in crisis and those needing general mental health resources.

 Useful resources